Im2Slothy/FiveM-RP-Streaming-Status-Twitch-Discord/README.md

 # FiveM RP Streaming Status

 A real-time status display system designed for law enforcement role-play communities.
 This project integrates Discord and Twitch chat with a web interface to dynamically update and display officer statuses.
-Perfect for streamers who want to show their current law enforcement RP status through OBS Browser Source.

 [Example](https://ibb.co/VtMGpPH)